akimdesign/misc-work/Photoshop/psNotes.md

 - CTRL + TAB to move between image tabs [also CMD + ~]
 - reverse direction is CTRL + SHIFT + TAB

+### Screen Modes

+- standard screen mode [F] or button on bottom left of tool panel [screen icons] --> SHIFT + F for reverse cycle
+- full screen mode with menu bar --> no tabs or scroll bars visible, larger screen area
+- full screen mode --> no panels or menu but can still cycle through open tabs with CTRL + TAB--> press ESC to exit
+- to hide LEFT and RIGHT panels --> TAB
+- to hide RIGHT panels --> SHIFT + TAB

+### Navigator Panel

+- WINDOW menu --> NAVIGATOR [helm icon ]
+- you can drag the red box around the image to show a specific area
+- hold CMD key to zoom

+# Layers